Fortline89/ELK-project/README.md

 cd /etc/ansible/filebeat/
 ansible-playbook filebeat-playbook.yml (installs Filebeat on webservers) ansible-playbook metricbeat-playbook.yml (installs metricbeat) open a new web browser (Elk-Server PublicIP:5601) This will bring up the Kibana Web Page.
-Ensure that Kibana is receiving logs from both Web1 and Web2.
+Go to the dashboard and ensure that Kibana is receiving logs from both Web1 and Web2.
 Verify filebeat and metricbeat are installed properly.
 If they are you should see these:

 Diagrams/filebeat_confirmation.png
 Diagrams/metricbeat_confirmation.png